Search the GFME glossary for key terms used throughout our courses.

 The process of removing merchandise from the shelves of the fixture before mobilization.

-destination area
+Destination area

-The new location for the fixture.
+The new location for the fixture during a mobilization.

 E

-end caps
+End caps

 Any fixture attached to the end of a run and perpendicular to the rest of the shelving and racking bays.